targithu/IRIS_211CV153_1_DJANGO/README.md

 ![Screenshot (99)](https://user-images.githubusercontent.com/101446457/195915592-3d56cd1a-47de-4b0b-b1ed-b6d67b7eda00.png)
 VIEW TASKS(similar UI used to view subtasks but it has additional features as it is visible in models.py):
 ![VIEW TASKS)](https://user-images.githubusercontent.com/101446457/195985418-02262a7a-b3b8-4af9-ab96-d3fcec6c5953.png)
-ADD TASKS(similar UI used to view subtasks but it has additional features as it is visible in models.py):
+ADD TASKS(similar UI used to add subtasks but it has additional features as it is visible in models.py):
 ![ADD TASKS](https://user-images.githubusercontent.com/101446457/195985597-894bdf15-6ba9-44f3-8652-546e4f04937d.png)
 IT IS RESPONSIVE WEB APP!
 ### References used: